RSRef Real space refinement: atomic structure vs. map

 • Do not take parameters out of reasonable ranges on the 1st cycle.

 RSRef prints average values for gradient components.
-Unit scaling is changed by adjusting the units_per_* command-line arguments.
+Unit scaling is changed by adjusting the --units_per_* command-line arguments.

 Limits